-"The things that happened today are incredible, but the players have been outstanding.
+"The things that happened today is incredible, but the players have been outstanding.
 Credit to them."

 Asked whether he thought Sunderland could defeat Manchester City in the final, Poyet looked ahead to what he knew would be a tough challenge.

 "Who knows?" he added.
 "It's going to be an incredible task.
-We need to be at our best, hope Manchester City have a bad day, be very organized and take our chances.
+We need to be at our best, hope Manchester City have a bad day, be very organised and take our chances.

 "The idea is to go and make the fans proud as well, so if we play like we did today, maybe we get that chance."